mmaelicke/scikit-gstat/docs/userguide/variogram.rst

 :class:`Variogram Class <skgstat.Variogram>` works along with some basic knowledge about variography in oder to be able to properly use ``scikit-gstat``.

-However, what we can discuss from the figure, is what a variogram actually is At its core it relates a dependent variable to an independent variable and, in a second step, tries to describe this relationship with a statistical model.
+However, what we can discuss from the figure, is what a variogram actually is.
+At its core it relates a dependent variable to an independent variable and, in a second step, tries to describe this relationship with a statistical model.
 This model on its own describes some of the spatial properties of the